MaksymT17/aquamarine/readme.txt

 Target:
 Find optimal solution to implementation and figure out how to make such recognitions in a best way.
-Sharing it between professional developers help us to find best practices to make recognition fast and useful, thats why I`m here :).
+Sharing it between professional developers help us to find best practices to make recognition fast and useful, thats why I`m here.
 Every improvement idea are welcome!

 Components, sub-folders description: